 Welcome Our Kindergarten Families!

 Your child’s entrance into kindergarten may seem like an adventure!
 With our collective efforts and communication, the process will be positive and rewarding.
-The Upper Falls afterschool environment is exciting and magical for the kindergarten age, especially.
+The afterschool environment is exciting and magical for the kindergarten age, especially.
 The gym, playground and the spacious classroom provide plenty of elbow room and opportunities for exercise and tactile exploration.
-The privacy of the building is impressive.
-The doors remain locked throughout the day, and supervision is seamless and perpetual.
-Please knock or call 617-965-6434 to enter the building at 45 Pettee Street.
 If you have not done so, enter our phone number into your cell phones, as you will undoubtedly need it at some point.
-If you have any concerns about, or changes to your child’s schedule please contact Joan at firstname.lastname@example.org or call the center at the above number.
+Countryside Site: (617)-964-6958 Upper Falls Site: (617)-965-6434.
+If you have any concerns about, or changes to your child’s schedule please contact Glenn at firstname.lastname@example.org or call the center at the appropriate number above.

 It will be important for us to collectively monitor certain aspects of your child’s life at the center.
 The eating of lunch is very important.
 There is a tendency for children to race through their lunches in order to get to “free time.”
 Although we monitor the lunchtime, please let us know if there are concerns with what is being eaten or omitted.
 In addition, the maintenance of your child’s cubby/ locker is important.
 This responsibility will be with your child for years to come.
 We can spot and correct obvious breaches in orderliness but feel that the carrying and maintenance of their things should largely lie with the children.
 The riding of the bus is new to most of the children and can produce some anxiety.
 By and large any anxiety about the bus transportation is quick to dissipate, and the excitement of attending the Center becomes the child’s focus.
 Please communicate any concerns early on as we will be diligent to correct them.